Mintimate/DocVitePressOMR/en/guide/luaExtensions.md

 ## Input Length Limit (codeLengthLimit_processor)

+`lua/codeLengthLimit_processor.lua` is registered as `lua_processor@*codeLengthLimit_processor`.
 Oh-my-rime limits the maximum pinyin string length to 25 characters by default to prevent lag from overly long inputs.

 To modify: